-Networking equipment should be housed in a secure equipment rack within the server room.
+Networking equipment and KVM switches should be housed in a secure equipment rack within the server room.
 The type of networking equipment needed depends on the number of servers, the desired levels of redundancy, and a number of other factors.

 For smaller server rooms, router/firewall combination devices are available and it may be possible to use a dedicated server with a specialist Linux distribution like PFSense.
 Larger server rooms require dedicated routers; Cisco and Juniper are the leading manufacturers of networking equipment.
 Businesses that depend on the reliability of their server room should choose to double-up on networking equipment for redundancy.

 You will need to invest in dual network connections to your server room, ideally with different providers and distinct network routes so that servers remain online in the event of a network outage.

 Your server room requires a reliable power supply.
 At a minimum the server room requires a utility power source, but plugging servers directly into utility power is not a good idea.

 For reliability, an Uninterruptible Power Supply (UPS) is required.
 A UPS provides emergency power for short periods in the event of a mains power failure.
 Servers need a consistent supply of power and mains power is prone to occasional brownouts or blackouts.
 Without a UPS, servers are at risk of data corruption, equipment damage, and availability issues.

 The UPS typically provides power to a power distribution unit (PDU) mounted within the server rack that houses the servers they power.

 Once again, redundancy is an important concern here.
 A UPS is only a temporary solution to power outages, and for optimal reliability, multiple power sources that include an on-site generator are preferred.